 Leather is known for its luxurious appearance and high durability.
-That’s why it’s used in many HUGO BOSS products such as shoes, accessories, bags, and jackets.
-In 2017, leather comprised around 10% of all our materials used.
+That’s why it’s used in many HUGO BOSS products such as shoes, accessories, bags, and jackets, which can be worn for a very long time.
+In 2019, leather comprised around 9 % of all our materials used.

-Animal husbandry for leather production, along with the related feed production, require large amounts of land and water.
-This is in addition to the tanning process: The chemicals used here have to be disposed of properly – any deficiencies in waste water management will have a negative impact on the ecosystem and human health.
+We only use leather that has been produced as a by-product of the food industry.
+Animal husbandry and the associated feed production require large areas of land and water.
+For the further processing of leather, the tanning process is also considered: the chemicals used here have to be disposed of properly – any deficiencies in wastewater management will have a negative impact on the ecosystem and human health.
 In addition, energy consumption in leather production is comparatively high.
-For more information, see the natural capital evaluation.
+HUGO BOSS has already launched various styles in Olive Leather® on the market.
+Here, the tanning process is less harmful to the environment, as the leather is tanned with a 100% natural extract from olive tree leaves.
+For more information on the impact of leather, see the natural capital evaluation.

 * Summary of internal research

-HUGO BOSS became a member of the LWG in 2017.
+In 2017, HUGO BOSS became a member of the LWG.
 Its goal is to promote the environmental sustainability of leather producers through audits, certifications, and an ongoing dialog.
-Currently, 23% of the leather we use already comes from LWG-certified tanneries (status as of 2017).
+Currently, 52 % of the leather we use already comes from LWG-certified tanneries (as of 2019).

 HUGO BOSS is also an active participant in the ZDHC Roadmap to Zero Programme, which strives to eliminate the use of hazardous chemicals in the production of textiles, leather, and apparel.